chrisdill/raylib-cs/README.md

 [![NuGet](https://img.shields.io/nuget/dt/raylib-cs)](https://www.nuget.org/packages/Raylib-cs/)

-Currently supported are netstandard2.0 (which should include Framework 4.7.2+) and netcore3.1
+Currently supports netstandard2.0 and netcore3.1.
+There is also some support for Framework 4.7.2+ although it is experimental.

 If you need to edit Raylib-cs source then you will need to add the bindings as a project (see below).